deminimis/minimalfirewall/README.md

-#### The Dashboard shows blocked connections for you to manage.

-#### Or, choose to get interactive pop-up notifications.

-#### Includes both light and dark themes.

-#### Create simple program rules or powerful, detailed advanced rules.

 ## FAQ

 1. **Do I need to keep the app running?**

     - You do not need to keep the app running to ensure the firewall rules are hardened.
 These are persistent changes until you unlock it in the app.
 You only need to run the app when you want to authorize a new program or change a rule.
 Wildcard rules are only automatically added if the app is open (or closed to tray).
 If the app is closed, any new updates to the wildcard folders will silently fail until you open the app again.

+2. **How do I completely uninstall Minimal Firewall?**

+    - Because the application is portable, you can simply delete the executable file.
+To clean up the rules it has created, you have two options on the Settings tab: "Delete all Minimal Firewall rules": This will remove only the rules created by this application.
+"Revert Windows Firewall": This is a more drastic option that resets your entire Windows Firewall configuration to its factory default state, deleting all custom rules from any source.

+3. **Does this work with other antivirus or security software?**

+   - Yes.
+Minimal Firewall is designed to be compatible with other security products.
+It does not install any kernel drivers or low-level services.
+It exclusively uses the official `NetFwTypeLib` COM library, which is the standard Microsoft API for managing the built-in Windows Firewall.
+This prevents the types of conflicts that can occur with firewalls that use their own filtering drivers.

 ## Security by Default